NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-24-political-stances-neural-networks.md

 After processing both the bills and the news data, the sequences have to be embedded.
 This changes the word tokens into numerical tokens based on the order of the text.
 Each word in the vocabulary is assigned to a number, which is then organized into vectors which are representative of the sentence.
 For example the sentence "Trump's first day in office" would then become the vector [4, 19, 32, 21, 7].
 To generate a token to index vector a dictionary was used to mangage the conversions.
 The index zero was reserved for a '[PAD]' token which is used to help truncate the input sequences.
 In order to preform matrix multiplication and shape the The news tokens were set to have a truncated value of 380 and an input label of 512.

+The data was split into train, test, and validation paritions.
+The threshold set for training was 80% with 10% reserved for testing and validation (each).
+The train_test_split from SciKit Learn ws utilized to generate these paritions.
+Using [PyTorch's Tensor](https://pytorch.org/docs/stable/tensors.html) Object, the vectorized data was transformed for better training.
+[Tensor Dataset](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) was also utilized in tandem with the DataLoader.

 #### Labels
 The Label Encoder from [SciKit Learn](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) was utilized to encode the labels.
+This function also allows for reverse encoding, so the development of visualizations are rooted in text labels - not numerical labels.
+This is particularly important non-binary labels, such as the Sponsor State, which may have multiple categories.

 ```python
 y_label_train_news_party = label_encoder.fit_transform(y_label_train_news)